May 11, 2017 / 5 Comments

 The Ten Bells in Whitechapel

-A personal favorite, the Ten Bells sits as an antiquity – and for good reason.
+A personal favorite, the Ten Bells sits as a popular antiquity – and for good reason.
 Conjure up the spirit of Jack the Ripper with a few spirits of your own, known for one of the locations where he met his ill-fated victims.
 The friendly staff and tasty Pimms cocktails mix well with the location, directly across from the lively Old Spitalfields Market.
 Take your drink outside and watch the city walk by, and make some new friends in the process.
-The staff combines with the history and atmosphere to create one of the best pubs in London.
+The staff combines with the history and atmosphere to create one of the coolest pubs in London.

 84 Commercial St, Spitalfields, London E1 6LY